MBunko/Project2/README.md

 The important thing here is that the Jenkinfile is set up so that by entering a 1 or a 2 for the version in environments the pipeline will activate and deploy the chosen version allowing for easy, quick and convenient switching between versions and this can also be applied to future updates.

+![F3][F3]

+Finally above is version 3.
+The only large change here are the inclusion of a random roll from the past making the date-time inclusion more impactful since it could be from months ago as well as perhaps showing people results from older versions that may no longer be possible for added variety.
+The other change is the inclusion of the title at the top where the tab bar is.

+The important thing here is that the Jenkinfile is set up so that by entering a 1, 2, or 3 for the version in environments the pipeline will activate and deploy the chosen version allowing for easy, quick and convenient switching between versions and this can also be applied to future updates.

 ## Evaluation